More About Professional Corporations

 Client Question: I recently moved to the San Francisco Bay Area, and I am planning to start my own business.
 What corporation is best for a small startup clinic, and did you form your company online or through an attorney?

-Common Questions Asked When Starting a Medical Corporation in California
+Common Questions Asked When Starting a Professional Medical Corporation in California

-We’ve listed down the most common questions that medical professionals ask when starting their own company in California, and these are:
+We’ve listed down the most common questions that medical professionals ask when starting their own company or practice in California, and these are:

-Do I have to follow any name-style formalities when I form my medical corporation?
+Do I have to follow any name-style formalities when I form my Professional Medical Corporation?

 The law requires that the business name of a medical corporation in California must be restricted to the name or surname of one or more of the present prospective or former stockholders of the corporation who are physicians for a medical corporation.